Skip to Main Content

 If you are wondering whether you need family life insurance, a good first step is to consider the financial consequences that would result if you were to pass away.
 If you have a partner or spouse, would they be able to maintain the lifestyle that they currently enjoy?
 If you have children, how will your spouse manage all the costs of raising and educating a child in your absence?
 A robust life insurance policy can cover these costs and more.

-There are two primary categories of life insurance to choose from: term and permanent.
 Term insurance is temporary coverage that lasts for a certain number of years, often between 10 and 30.
-It's an inexpensive option, but it's important to note that the policy only pays out a death benefit if you die while the term is in effect, unless it includes a rider that allows you to convert it to a permanent insurance policy.
+It's an inexpensive option, but it's important to note that the policy only pays out a death benefit if you die while the term is in effect unless it includes a rider that allows you to convert it to a permanent insurance policy.

 Permanent insurance is the other main type of life insurance.
 These policies are intended to last for your lifetime, as long as you pay the premiums.
 They also feature another benefit, called the cash value, that allows you to earn interest on part of the premium you pay for the policy.
 In many cases, you can borrow from that amount during your lifetime.
-Permament insurance is usually more expensive than term insurance but has the added benefit of that cash value and lifetime coverage.
+Permanent insurance is usually more expensive than term insurance but has the added benefit of cash value and lifetime coverage.

 Why consider buying family life insurance?